 - High body mass index (BMI)

 Non-Surgical/ Conservative management

 Carpal Tunnel Syndrome can lead to long term damage of the hand and wrist if not properly addressed.
-Our therapists can assess you for the presence of Carpal Tunnel Syndrome and if appropriate, fit you with a wrist splint which is worn primarily at night time to help settle the symptoms and pain.
+Our therapists can assess for the presence of Carpal Tunnel Syndrome and if appropriate, fit you with a wrist splint which is worn primarily at night time to help settle the symptoms and pain.
 They will also talk to you about possible causes and preventative strategies to help, as well as other treatment options available.
 See below for a list of possible interventions we may recommend: